On the existence of Ulanowicz's optimal structural resilience in complex networks: Introduction

-Entropy-based performance measures have recently attracted increasing attention as tools for characterizing structural robustness in complex networks.
-In the field of theoretical ecology, \cite{FJ-Ulanowicz-1979-Oecologia} proposed an information-theoretic framework to quantify this tension, defining system fitness or structural resilience as a function of the balance between efficiency and redundancy \citep{FJ-Ulanowicz-Norden-1990-IntJSystSci,FJ-Ulanowicz-2009-EcolModel}.
-Within this framework, efficiency is associated with the mutual information of the flow distribution, while redundancy corresponds to the conditional entropy (or overhead).
-Central to this theory is the ``Window of Vitality'' hypothesis, which suggests that sustainable and resilient ecosystems do not maximize efficiency or redundancy.
+Entropy-based measures have recently attracted increasing attention as tools for characterizing structural robustness in complex networks.
+In the field of theoretical ecology, Ulanowicz proposed an information-theoretic framework to quantify this tension, defining system fitness or structural resilience as a function of the balance between efficiency and redundancy \citep{FJ-Ulanowicz-1979-Oecologia,FJ-Ulanowicz-Norden-1990-IntJSystSci,FJ-Ulanowicz-2009-EcolModel}.
+Within this framework, efficiency is associated with the mutual information of the flow distribution, while redundancy corresponds to the conditional entropy.
+Central to this theory is the ``{\it Window of Vitality}'' hypothesis, which suggests that sustainable and resilient ecosystems do not maximize efficiency or redundancy.
 Instead, they gravitate toward an optimal configuration where the degree of order, denoted by $\alpha$, is approximately $1/\mathrm{e}\approx 0.3679$.
 At this critical point, the system is argued to possess sufficient articulation to function effectively and enough diversity to adapt to changing environments.

-Despite the empirical success of Ulanowicz's metrics in describing biological food webs \citep{FJ-Ulanowicz-2009-EcolModel}, industrial metabolic networks \citep{FJ-Liang-Yu-Kharrazi-Fath-Feng-Daigger-Chen-Ma-Zhu-Mi-Yang-2020-NatFood}, and international trade networks \citep{FJ-Kharrazi-Rovenskaya-Fath-Yarime-Kraines-2013-EcolEcon}, several theoretical questions remain unanswered.
-First, is the existence of an optimal resilience configuration a unique hallmark of biological selection, or is it a universal structural property inherent to any sufficiently complex directed network?
-Second, how does the network size and the underlying topology constrain the possibility of reaching this optimum?
-Existing studies often focus on specific, data-driven instances, leaving a gap in the rigorous mathematical understanding of these entropy-based measures in generalized network configurations.
+Despite the empirical success of Ulanowicz's metrics in evaluating biological food webs \citep{FJ-Ulanowicz-2009-EcolModel}, industrial metabolic networks \citep{FJ-Liang-Yu-Kharrazi-Fath-Feng-Daigger-Chen-Ma-Zhu-Mi-Yang-2020-NatFood,FJ-Luo-Yu-Kharrazi-Fath-Matsubae-Liang-Chen-Zhu-Ma-Hu-2024-NatFood,FJ-Xia-Fu-Ke-Wang-Liang-Yang-2025-ApplEnergy}, and international trade networks \citep{FJ-Kharrazi-Rovenskaya-Fath-Yarime-Kraines-2013-EcolEcon}, fundamental theoretical questions remain unanswered.
+First, while evolutionary selection drives ecological systems toward this optimal $1/\mathrm{e}$ configuration, it remains unclear whether this optimal state is mathematically attainable within the feasible probability space of directed flow networks.
+Second, if such an optimal state exists, how do network size and structural topology dictate the scaling of link weights required to maintain it?
+Because existing literature predominantly focuses on specific, data-driven empirical instances, there remains a critical gap in the rigorous mathematical formulation of these entropy-based measures.